EladFirebolt/godocs/docs/Guides/security/sso/onelogin.md

         > **`<provider>`** represents the provider we're configuring as our IdP.
         > **`<organization_identifier>`** is the unique identifier for your Organization.
 To retrieve your **`<organization_identifier>`**, you can navigate to **Configure > SSO** in the Firebolt UI, and **Click Copy organization SSO identifier**.

-## Configure Firebolt to integrate with IdP
+## Configure Firebolt for OneLogin
-Once your Identity Provider(IdP) is configured, you can now configure Firebolt to integrate with your IdP.
-This can be done via the Firebolt UI, or via SQL.
+Once your OneLogin application is configured, you can now configure Firebolt to integrate with OneLogin.
+This can be done using the Firebolt UI, or with SQL.

-### Integrate with IdP using the UI
+### Integrate with OneLogin using the UI
-1. To configure the Firebolt SSO integration with OneLogin via the UI, Navigate to **Configure > SSO** in Firebolt.
+1. To configure the Firebolt SSO integration with OneLogin using the UI, Navigate to **Configure > SSO** in Firebolt.
 2. Enter the following information:

     - ```signOnUrl```: The sign-on URL, provided by the SAML identity provider, to which Firebolt sends the SAML requests.
 The URL is IdP-specific and is determined by the identity provider during configuration.
 In Onelogin, this is the **SAML 2.0 Endpoint (HTTP)** value we copied in step 4.